mrdandelion6/six.nvim/README.md

 - ripgrep
 - zoxide

-For more **specific set up instructions** depending on your OS and distribution , see the guides inside `doc/`:
+for more **specific set up instructions** depending on your OS and distribution , see the guides inside `doc/`:

 - [Ubuntu/Debian](doc/linux/ubuntu/setup.md)
 - [Windows](doc/windows/setup.md)
 - [Arch](doc/linux/arch/setup.md)

-## Key Features
+## key features

-This is an all purpose configuration with a focus on coding in many different programming languages.
+this is an all purpose configuration with a focus on coding in many different programming languages.
 Below is an overview of some key features of my config.
 I plan on making separate plugins for all of these eventually.

 <a id="colemak-swappable"></a>

-### Colemak-DH / QWERTY Swappable
+### colemak-dh / qwerty swappable

-I code primarily using Colemak-DH on ZSA's Moonlander keyboard (check out my [keyboard config](https://github.com/mrdandelion6/ViMak-Moonlander)) , and when I have to use a regular staggered keyboard I use QWERTY.
-For this reason , I made a user command: _ToggleColemak_ , which lets you swap between different key layouts instantly.
-You can find it in `lua/core/keymaps.lua`.
-You can also press `<leader>tc` to trigger it.
+i code primarily using colemak-dh on ZSA's Moonlander keyboard (check out my [keyboard config](https://github.com/mrdandelion6/ViMak-Moonlander)) , and when I have to use a regular staggered keyboard I use qwerty. for this reason , i made a user command: _ToggleColemak_ , which lets you swap between different key layouts instantly. you can find it in `lua/core/keymaps.lua`. you can also press `<leader>tc` to trigger it.

-Going into Colemak-DH layout swaps your movement keys from **hjkl to knei**.
-This include buffer jumping , telescope , and everything else I could remember where movement is involved.
-Here is a list of keys swapped:
+going into colemak-dh layout swaps your movement keys from **hjkl to knei**. this include buffer jumping , telescope , and everything else i could remember where movement is involved. here is a list of keys swapped:

 ```bash
 # pressing the left key (in []) triggers the action for key on the right